SystemsApproach/5G/arch.rst

     :width: 600px
     :align: center

-    Figure 3.1: Cellular networks consists of a Radio Access Network (RAN) and a Mobile Core.
+    Cellular networks consists of a Radio Access Network (RAN) and a Mobile Core.

-As shown in :ref:`Figure 3.1 <fig-cellular>`,
-the cellular network consists of two main subsystems: the *Radio Access Network (RAN)* and the *Mobile Core*.
+As shown in :numref:`Figure %s <fig-cellular>`, the cellular network consists of two main subsystems: the *Radio Access Network (RAN)* and the *Mobile Core*.
 The RAN manages the radio spectrum, making sure it is both used